trs-k3tchup/trs80bot/README.md

 # Links
 This bot is still very small and as such is not yet available to the public.
 Hopefully I will be able to release it in the future!

-# About the dev
+# P.S.
-I am a 14 year old high school student living in the Philippines.
-I enjoy video games and programming.

-I also run a (very) small Youtube channel, which you should definitely subscribe to: https://www.youtube.com/channel/UC5Ar_oDaCUW-AD3u_jflq9A
+If you're reading this, welcome to the piece of ancient history that I worked on as a young boy.
+I will not be updating it.